 Stephen Covey speaks about scheduling the big rocks before the gravel.
 The big rocks are your important priorities and should go in your schedule first.
 Since taking holiday is so important to my effectiveness and productivity, for a number of years I have scheduled my holidays before anything else.
 At the very least, developing Michael Hyatt’s idea of an Ideal Week, I have an idea in mind of the Ideal Holiday Schedule.
 My wife Gail and I usually take a week’s holiday in February/March, before Easter; a week in the Spring (usually May); an extended break (10 or 11 nights) in the Summer (usually August); another week in the Autumn (usually the end of October) and the days between Christmas and New Year.
 This seems to space our holidays out quite well.
 These go into our calendar pretty early in the new year.
 Otherwise what happens is that our work and/or corps/church calendar get filled with activities, and we end up with no gaps between activities to take holiday.

-So this week, Gail and I have been on the North Norfolk coast.
-As you can see from the photo, it’s been bitterly cold.
-But I have rested.
+So this past fortnight I have been on annual leave.
+I have rested.
 I have respected my boundaries, and I have remembered I am not indispensable.
-I’m looking forward to returning to work on Sunday, just in time for Holy Week.
+I’m looking forward to returning to work today.

 What about you?
 Do you see holidays as essential to your effectiveness and productivity?
 Or are you happy to lose them to get your work done?
 Why not join in the comment discussion below?